jiang18/mph/README.md

 ## MPH (MINQUE for Partitioning Heritability)
-MPH is a C++ program for fast REML estimation of variance components.
+MPH is a C++ program for fast REML estimation of genetic variance components.

 The method has the following properties:

 - It is fast and memory-efficient.
 - It has robust convergence.
+- It supports the analyses of dominance, epistasis, and genetic correlation.
 - It can perform complex genome-partitioning of quantitative genetic variation.
-- It can estimate genetic correlations.

 ## Citation
 TBA